 Almost every recruitment process for a large company these days requires going through a battery of aptitude tests – especially in the IT industry.
 IQ tests, emotional intelligence tests, personality tests, and social skill tests.
 You will get tested inside and out.
 But there are at least two crucial yet chronically overlooked factors of productivity which are typically not tested in recruitment: attention span and curiosity.

 THE ATTENTION SPAN

-Another possible strategy to prevent addiction to social media, can be switching off from the internet completely.
-Actually, my best texts and best research concepts were developed on the days when for some reason there was a shortage of internet in my neighborhood – yet, I do not have the courage to switch off from social media completely (just yet).
-I would also be happy to hear what are other, smart ways of keeping social media usage ad limitum, and actively working on improving your attention span.
+Another possible strategy to prevent addiction to social media can be switching off the internet completely.
+My best texts and best research concepts were developed on the days when for some reason there was a shortage of internet in my neighbourhood – yet, I do not dare to switch off from social media completely (just yet).
+I would also be happy to hear what are other, smart ways of keeping social media usage ad limited, and actively working on improving your attention span.
 Any ideas?